Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 teaching: 10
 exercises: 15
 questions:
+- "How can I share my work outside of publishing in a traditional journal?"
-- "How can you use GitHub for sharing Jupyter notebooks online?"
+- "How can I use GitHub for sharing Jupyter notebooks online?"
 objectives:
 - "Create a repository on GitHub to share your Jupyter Notebook online."
 - "Describe the features GitHub provides that enhance its utility for online sharing."